aiqc/AIQC/docs/mission.rst

 2. **Bring the scientific method to data science.**

-  * Make machine learning *less of a black box* by implementing a "Quality control (QC)" process of validation rules around reproducible workflows.
+  * Make machine learning *less of a black box* by implementing a "Quality control (QC)" process comprised of validation rules around reproducible workflows.
 Submit an AIQC file alongside publications and model zoo entries as a *proof*.
   * This toolset provides research teams a *standardized method for ML-based evidence*, rather than each researcher spending time cobbling together their own approach.

 3. **Break down walled gardens.
 Science should be open.**

   * The majority of research doesn't happen in the cloud, it's performed on the personal computers of individuals.
 We *empower the non-cloud researchers*: the academic/ institute HPCers, the remote server SSH'ers, and everyday desktop warriors - with the same quality ML tooling as present in public clouds (e.g. AWS SageMaker) and enterprise apps (e.g. DataRobot, C3).
-It's going to take all of us, so we should all have the best tools.
+It's going to take all of us to overcome the challenges that we are currently faced with, so we should all have access to the best tools.
-  * Let's give ourselves a fighting chance by giving our researchers the best tools possible.

 ----